Guidelines and Policies

 The Chair is appointed by the Dean of the Divinity School.
 The appointment is for a term of three years, such term being renewable only once.
 The Chair has general responsibility for the graduate program in religion.

 The Associate Dean for Graduate Education and Research is appointed by the Dean of the Divinity School in consultation with the Department Chair.
 The appointment is for a term determined by the Dean.
-The Associate Dean’s responsibilities for the Department include course scheduling, student advising, appointment of Teaching Fellows, and other matters negotiated with the Chair and the Dean.
+The Associate Dean’s responsibilities for the Department include course scheduling, student advising, appointment of Teaching Assistants and Associates, and other matters negotiated with the Chair and the Dean.
 The Associate Dean serves on behalf of the Department Chair in the latter’s absence.

 3. PROGRAM AREAS AND DIRECTORS OF STUDY